SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 # Work in Progress

-**NOTE:** This section is still under construction.
-The contents are likely to change significantly before settling down!

-* Do we need to use SDP "tls-id" attribute, defined in {{?RFC8842}}?
+**Editor's Note:** Do we need to use SDP "tls-id" attribute, defined in {{?RFC8842}}?
 That spec is DTLS-specific, but whether it would also apply to TLS/QUIC connections changing five-tuples isn't clear to Spencer.
 This may require some conversations about QUIC connection migration (and, of course, Multipath QUIC, when that leaves the QUIC working group).

-## SDP Attributes Applying to an SDP Media Line {#media-line}
+**Editor's Note:** Check QUIC impacts on BUNDLE

+## Negotiating for specific QUIC feedback replacing AVP/AVPF feedback

+**Editor's Note:** Check what we might say about RFC 4585 AVPF

+**Editor's Note:** Check what we might say about RFC 5104 Codec Control Messages

+**Editor's Note:** Check what we might say about RFC 8888 congestion control

+# Implementation Topics {#impl-topics}

+**Editor's Note:** This section contains (ought to contain) no normative requirements.

+This document focuses on the normative requirements for RoQ endpoints that use SDP for signaling.

+Beyond those normative requirements, there are topics that are worth considering as part of implementation work.
+These topics are not part of "SDP for RoQ", but are gathered here for ease of reference.
+These topics might be moved into an appendix or a separate "SDP for RoQ Implementation Guide".

+## Opening a QUIC connection for use with RoQ

 **Editor's Note:** The following considerations still need to be checked off in ongoing work.

-* Check QUIC impacts on BUNDLE

-## Negotiating for specific QUIC feedback replacing AVP/AVPF feedback

- Things to remember in this section

-* What we might say about RFC 4585 AVPF

-* What we might say about RFC 5104 Codec Control Messages

-* What we might say about RFC 8888 congestion control
+* Interaction with UDP-Connect to open pinholes in corporate proxies?

+## Implications of using ICE with RoQ {#ice-impl}

+Because a peer address is validated during QUIC connection establishment as described in {{Section 8.1 of !RFC9000}}, when a RoQ endpoint uses ICE {{!RFC8445}} to communicate with another RoQ endpoint, an ICE agent will have already performed ICE candidate pair connectivity checking before a QUIC connection can be opened for use with RoQ.

+An implementer should be aware that it is possible for a RoQ connection to be subject to "ping"/liveness checks at several different levels:

+* QUIC PING frames, as described in {{Section 10.1.2 of !RFC9000}}
+* ICE keepalives, as described in {{Section 10 of ?RFC5245}} and in {{?RFC6263}}
+* ICE consent freshness, as described in {{?RFC7675}}
+* RTCP packets, as described in {{Section 6.2 of !RFC3550}}

+The following considerations are worth reviewing for implementers.

+* QUIC PING frames are entirely under the control of an implementation.
+If a QUIC connection carries RTP/RTCP traffic, the RTCP transmission interval is likely to suffice for RTP liveness detection.
+* ICE keepalives, as described in {{Section 10 of ?RFC5245}} and in {{?RFC6263}}
+* ICE consent freshness, as described in {{?RFC7675}}
+* RTCP packets, as described in {{Section 6.2 of !RFC3550}}

-## A QUIC/RTP/AVPF Offer Example
+# A QUIC/RTP/AVPF Offer Example {#offer-example}

-**Editor's Note:** We will need to clean this example up, after discussion on the rest of the document.
+**Editor's Note:** Spencer has been updating this example while working on the document, but we will need to examine it carefully, before requesting Working Group Last Call.

 A complete example of an SDP offer using QUIC/RTP/AVPF might look like: